-The Group has a balanced portfolio of efficient, environmentally friendly electricity generation capacities - 1 025 MW at the CHPPs, 1 558 MW at the HPPs and 8 MW at other small plants - allowing the Group to operate successfully in both base and peak regimes and providing flexibility in adjusting operations to electricity market processes.
-In addition, the Group has also heat generation capacities - 1 617 MW at the CHPPs and 221 MW at other plants.
+As of the end of 2020, the Group has a balanced portfolio of efficient, environmentally friendly electricity generation capacities - 1 039 MW at the CHPPs, 1 558 MW at the HPPs and 8 MW at other small plants - allowing the Group to operate successfully in both base and peak regimes and providing flexibility in adjusting operations to electricity market processes.
+The Group has also heat generation capacities - 1 617 MW at the CHPPs and 221 MW at other plants.
+In addition, in March 2021, the Group's first solar energy park in Lithuania was put into operation with capacity of 1.5 MW{el}.

 The renewal of the Daugava HPPs' hydropower units has continued successfully.
-Five of twenty-three hydropower units have been modernized over a three-year period and the reconstruction project is scheduled for completion in 2023 by reconstructing the remaining 6 units, while 12 units have been modernised in previous strategy periods.
+Six of twenty-three hydropower units have been modernized over a four-year period and 5 units still to be modernized, while 12 units have been modernised in previous strategy periods.
 The programme increases the installed capacity, efficiency and amount of power generated in hydropower units.
 More efficient use of renewable energy - namely, water, also reduces the Group's impact on climate change.
+In addition, reconstruction of Aiviekste HPP was started in 2020.

-As the HPPs and the CHPPs are complementary sources of electricity production, both CHPPs play a very important role in providing generation capacities during periods when the water inflow in the Daugava River was low.
-In order to increase the efficiency of production in cogeneration mode, in 2019 the construction of the largest heat storage tank in the Baltic States was started at Riga CHPP-2.
-The construction is expected to be completed in 2020, and the increase in Riga CHPP-2's operational flexibility and efficiency will facilitate the operation of the power plant in adapting to changing market requirements while further reducing greenhouse gas emissions.
+As the HPPs and the CHPPs are complementary sources of electricity production, both CHPPs play a very important role in providing generation capacities during periods when the water inflow in the Daugava River is low.
+In order to increase the efficiency of production in cogeneration mode, in 2019 the construction of the largest heat storage tank in the Baltic States was started at Latvenergo AS CHPP-2.
+The construction was completed in March 2021, and the increase in Latvenergo AS CHPP-2's operational flexibility and efficiency will facilitate the operation of the power plant in adapting to changing market requirements while further reducing greenhouse gas emissions.
+In addition, Latvenergo AS CHPP-1 gas turbines were modernized during 2020, as a result of which their capacity and efficiency were improved.

-Along with the above-mentioned projects, research is being conducted regarding projects for new power generation facilities compliant with the criteria of diversification of primary resources and low emissions, for example wind power.
+Along with the above-mentioned projects, research is being conducted regarding projects for new power generation facilities compliant with the criteria of diversification of primary resources and low emissions, paying particular attention to the potential of wind and solar energy.